spockbots/city/docs-source/source/edu/disclaimer.rst

     increase in productivity as the kids could focus on programming and not on waiting for the program to get started.
-However, this OS and the python version is far less than ideal as it does not provide the more advanced features than the ev3dev OS provides.
+However, this OS and the python version is far less than ideal as it does not provide the more advanced features that the ev3dev OS provides.
 We also found that the micropython version of pybricks is faster than the one on ev3dev.